lpmirabueno/xf_phylogeny/README.md

 for file in $(cat report3.txt); do cp "$file".fasta ./Filtered/; done
 ```
 ## 9. Run CheckM on filtered genomes from step 8.
-Can only run on blacklace01 or blacklace 06.
+This can only run on blacklace01 or blacklace 06.
 ```
 for file in ./*.fasta ; do
   file_short=$(basename $file | sed s/".fasta"//g)